samuelgr/Xidi/README.md

 Many games make assumptions about the controller layout, and Xidi cannot automatically determine these assumptions.
 Xidi therefore includes several types of mappers and allows the specific mapper that is used to be configured.
 While the default, `StandardGamepad`, is expected to work well with a wide variety of games, there are undoubtedly situations in which it is unsuitable.
 Specifically, Xidi provides the following mappers.

-- **StandardGamepad** emulates older gamepads that resemble Sony PlayStation controllers.
+- **StandardGamepad** emulates old gamepads that resemble Sony PlayStation controllers, such as the Logitech RumblePad 2.
 As was common for these controllers, the right stick maps to the Z and Z-rotation axes.
 LT and RT are mapped to digital buttons; all analog functionality is removed, but the controls are usable.

+- **DigitalGamepad** emulates old digital-only gamepads like the Gravis GamePad Pro.
+All axes are digital (i.e. no analog functionality, either they are pressed to the extreme or not pressed at all).
+Both left stick and d-pad contribute to X and Y axes.
+While controllers of this type typically only had two axes, the right stick nonetheless offers Z and Z-rotation axes in digital form.

-- **ExtendedGamepad** is as above, except that the analog functionality of LT and RT is preserved.
+- **ExtendedGamepad** is similar to StandardGamepad, except that the analog functionality of LT and RT is preserved.
 The X-rotation and Y-rotation axes were selected to retain the mapping of the right stick to the Z and Z-rotation axes.

 - **XInputNative** mirrors the previous behavior of Windows 10 when an Xbox One controller was connected.
 The right stick maps to X-rotation and Y-rotation, and the triggers individually map to Z and Z-rotation.
 This configuration broke many older games but is presented as an option to support those that require it.